xenobrian/bash-scripts/README.md

 You need to give execute permission for the script by using the following command: `sudo chmod +x something.sh`.<br>
 After that on your machine you can use the `bash` command for calling the script, or by directly specifying the path to the script.
 Scenario example: You have the script on your machine already, it is located on /home/username.
 To execute the script you can go to the directory of the script first: `cd /home/username` then run `./something.sh`.
-Or, you can just directly call the script with its path: `/home/username/something.sh`.
+Or directly call the script with its path: `bash /home/username/something.sh`.